dchandana3513/Digital_dice-/README.md

 •	Connect the positive wire of the battery clip to the VIN pin on the Arduino Uno.

-•	Connect the negative wire of the battery clip to one of the GND pins on the Arduino Uno.
+•	Connect the negative wire of the battery clip to one of the GND pins on the ArduinoUno